Skip to main content

 • story

-• “For those who have read it or seen the various movie adaptations, the addition of Jane should add some much-needed novelty, and the two storylines of Jane and Poirot intertwine masterfully and even lead to an epilogue I didn’t see coming but made perfect sense.”
+• “For those who have read it or seen the various movie adaptations, the addition of Jane adds much-needed novelty, and the two storylines of Jane and Poirot intertwine masterfully, leading to an unexpected but perfectly sensible epilogue.”

 • “It was a drag in the Orient Express too, but this game just makes it somehow worse with an awful plot that is weaved into Death on the Nile.”

-• “The story is absolutely not as well written as the Agatha Christie one, has plot holes, and feels genuinely just shoehorned in.”
+• “This story is absolutely not as well written as the Agatha Christie one, has plot holes and feels genuinely just shoehorned in.”

 • gameplay